Falcion/Patternugit/docs/markdown/community/HOW_TO_CONTRIBUTE.md

   contribution.

-Before you open an issue or pull request, check the project's contributing docs (usually a file called CONTRIBUTING, or in the README), to see whether you need to include anything specific.
+Before you open an issue or pull request, check the project's contributing docs (usually a file called CONTRIBUTING, or in the readme), to see whether you need to include anything specific.
 For example, they may ask that you follow a template, or require that you use tests.